Cosmology of Cubic Poincar\'e Gauge gravity: Cosmological analysis

 \section{Cosmological analysis}

 In this section, we explore two distinct scenarios arising from the cosmological implications of our model.
 These scenarios correspond to different assumptions about the behavior and role of hypermomentum in the evolution of the Universe.
 First, we consider the case where hypermomentum contributions vanish, leading to dynamics governed solely by the standard perfect fluid sector.
 Then, we analyze the scenario where the perfect fluid and hypermomentum sectors evolve independently, allowing for richer phenomenology due to nontrivial torsional effects.
+As for the data set combinations, we use CC as our benchmark given that it contains $H(z)$ data directly, while considering SN and DESI data sets separately and then combined together.